 The protocol section is responsible for parade reservations, parade seating, the docent program, and a host of other duties for official ceremonies and events.
 This section is the primary liaison between guests and Marines of the Barracks.

-The Barracks public affairs office provides information to Barracks Marines through this website and the quarterly publication Pass in Review magazine.
-Public affairs also disseminates information to the local and national media regarding various events at the Barracks.
-In addition, the public affairs office maintains an active, working relationship with the surrounding community.
+The office of communication disseminates information to the internal, domestic and international media regarding various events at the Barracks and produces visual information products in order to build understanding, credibility, and trust to our audiences.
+In addition, the office of communication maintains an active, working relationship with the surrounding community.

 The S-4 is responsible for coordinating and executing all functional logistical support to maintain the installation and support Barracks ceremonial missions and training.
 Under S-4, supply operations section is responsible for managing all classes of supply, maintaining property accountability and managing service contracts.
 The facility management section is responsible for the overall facilities readiness of "the oldest post" which includes the Home of the Commandants.
 S-4 also includes the motor transport platoon, the mess hall, the armory, as well as the Barracks corpsmen.

 The fiscal section is responsible for the budgeting and payment for items needed to accomplish the Barracks' diverse missions.
 Local entertainment information and tickets may be obtained from Marine Corps Community Services.
 MCCS is responsible for the Barracks officers' mess, also known as Center House, the Staff NCO club, the enlisted club, the gymnasium, the weight room and intramural sports.